When is the next Blue Moon? And exactly what is a Blue Moon? There’s some confusion about this popular phrase. Here’s the scoop.

 How Often Do We See a Blue Moon?

-Turns out, Blue Moons happen every 30 months on average.
+Turns out, calendrical Blue Moons happen every 30 months on average.
 Two and a half years.
-Ever heard the expression, “Once in a Blue Moon?”
-Not so very rare!
+Seasonal Blue Moons happen at a similar rate: about once every two to three years.
+So maybe “once in a Blue Moon” isn’t so rare after all!

 Two Blue Moons in a Single Year

-But how often do we have two Blue Moons in a single year?—as happened in 2018?
+But how often do we have two Blue Moons in a single year?
+(As occurred in January and March 2018.)

 This won’t happen again until 2037, when we’ll again have another Blue Moon in January and March.